 Ignite!
 Impact Awards

 Launched in 2019, the Ignite!
-Impact Awards were created to amplify the voices of those traditionally under-represented in the entrepreneurship world, and provide them with tools and resources that will set them up for future success.
+Impact Awards were created to amplify the voices of those traditionally under-represented in entrepreneurship, providing tools and resources for future success.

 What Do Ignite!
 Impact Award Winners Receive?

-1. A cash or in-kind (typically toward space rental in IngenuityLabs) micro-grant of up to $500 which can be used towards project(s) that impact others, or advance and unlock opportunities for growth
+1. A cash or in-kind (typically toward space rental in IngenuityLabs) micro-grants which can be used towards project(s) that impact others, or advance and unlock opportunities for growth

 2. Consulting time with Ingenuity team members who can provide guidance and direction towards growing your business - this includes a 1 hour introductory discussion, 1 hour session with us or a specialized consultant from our network, and a 1 hour "planning for the future" session.